Skip to main content

 The Brue Family Learning Center is dedicated to introducing family and local history to a national and international audience.
 Founded by Nord and Suzanne Brue, the Center supports the creation of programming aimed at helping both the novice and experienced genealogist -- and engaging anyone with an interest in researching family history.

-Located on Newbury Street in Boston’s Back Bay, New England Historic Genealogical Society (American Ancestors)—known online as American Ancestors to millions of users—is the nation’s oldest and largest genealogical society.
+Located on Newbury Street in Boston’s Back Bay, American Ancestors, founded as the New England Historic Genealogical Society, is the nation’s oldest and largest genealogical society.
 The gift will endow the creation of a new Brue Family Learning Center as part of a campus expansion program to introduce family and local history to wider audiences.
 It will also fund the creation of unique program content in family history for the organization’s online and special events offerings.

 Image of the Brue Family Learning Center